The Howlin' Wolf Album: Release and reception

 Marshall Chess referred to Howlin' Wolf's dislike of the arrangements on the album's cover.
 Howlin' Wolf took exception to the blurb, as he had enthusiastically adopted the use of electric guitar, and had led the first entirely electric blues combo in West Memphis in the early 1950s.
 Howlin' Wolf stated that the album was "dog shit".
 According to Chess, the album's cover hurt its sales.
 Chess states that "I used negativity in the title, and it was a big lesson: You can't say on the cover that the artist didn't like the album.
 It didn't really sell that well.
 But it was just an attempt.
 They were just experiments."

 The Howlin' Wolf Album did not sell as well as Electric Mud.
 The Howlin' Wolf Album peaked at number 69 on Billboard magazine's Black Albums chart.
 The album's single, "Evil", peaked at number 43 on the R&B Singles chart.

 In 2007, a digitally remastered compact disc edition was released as a limited edition in Japan.
-Because of an error in remastering, the CD version cut 34 seconds from the last song, “Back-Door Man.”
+Because of an error in remastering, the CD version cut 34 seconds from the last song, "Back-Door Man".
 Instead of a fade out, the song ends abruptly at 6:31.
 On March 22, 2011, Get On Down Records reissued the CD in the US with the same mastering error.
-The reason for the error is that the printed time for "Back-Door Man " printed on the back cover is 6:17, however, this is for the music only.
+The reason for the error is that the printed time for "Back-Door Man" printed on the back cover is 6:17, but this excludes the spoken intro.
 The correct timing for the full song with the spoken intro is 6:51.
 The album has never been released on CD in its complete form.

 The singer Bilal names it among his 25 favorite albums.
 In 1998 The Wire included the album in a list of groundbreaking albums, where Sasha Frere-Jones wrote of how Chess' wish to put "the greatest shouter of all time" against an electric band to recut several of his early hits unusually resulted in a group that "was capable of outdoing both Funkadelic and The Meters at their own game, and unafraid to get very foreground and doubly black."
 He wrote that the same group's albums with Muddy Waters "came close to the majesty" of The Howlin' Wolf Album, but that ultimately "there's no topping Howlin's polytonal bellow.
 Combine that voice with the rhythm and noise here and you have evidence of the greatest rock group that never was."

 Track listing

 Titles, writer's credits, and running times are taken from the original Cadet LP record cover and may differ from other releases.

+All tracks written by Willie Dixon, except "Smokestack Lightning" and "Moanin' at Midnight", written by Howlin' Wolf.